-- An assumption of a debt instrument in connection with a sale or exchange or the acquisition of property subject to a debt instrument, unless the terms or conditions of the debt instrument are modified in a manner that would constitute a deemed exchange under Regulations section 1 1001-3 - A debt instrument issued in connection with a sale or exchange of property if either the debt instrument or the property is publicly traded. - A sale or exchange of all substantial rights to a patent, or an undivided interest in property that includes part or all substantial rights to a patent, if any amount is contingent on the productivity, use, or disposition of the property transferred.
-See Publication 544 for more information. - An annuity contract issued in connection with a sale or exchange of property if the contract is described in Internal Revenue Code section 1275(a)(1)(B) and Regulations section 1.1275-1(j). - A transfer of property subject to Internal Revenue Code section 1041 (relating to transfers of property between spouses or incident to divorce). - A demand loan that is a below-market loan described in Internal Revenue Code section 7872(c)(1) (for example, gift loans and corporation-shareholder loans). - A below-market loan described in Internal Revenue Code section 7872(c)(1) issued in connection with the sale or exchange of personal-use property.
+- An assumption of a debt instrument in connection with a sale or exchange or the acquisition of property subject to a debt instrument, unless the terms or conditions of the debt instrument are modified in a manner that would constitute a deemed exchange under Regulations section 1.1001-3. - A debt instrument issued in connection with a sale or exchange of property if either the debt instrument or the property is publicly traded. - A sale or exchange of all substantial rights to a patent, or an undivided interest in property that includes part or all substantial rights to a patent, if any amount is contingent on the productivity, use, or disposition of the property transferred.
+See chapter 2 of Publication 544 for more information. - An annuity contract issued in connection with a sale or exchange of property if the contract is described in section 1275(a)(1) (B) and Regulations section 1.1275-1(j). - A transfer of property subject to section 1041 (relating to transfers of property between spouses or incident to divorce). - A demand loan that is a below-market loan described in section 7872(c)(1) (for example, gift loans and corporation-shareholder loans). - A below-market loan described in section 7872(c)(1) issued in connection with the sale or exchange of personal-use property.
 This rule applies only to the holder.

 More information.
-For information on figuring unstated interest and OID and other special rules, see Internal Revenue Code sections 1274 and 483 and the related regulations.
+For information on figuring unstated interest and OID and other special rules, see sections 1274 and 483 and the related regulations.
 In the case of an installment sale contract that provides for contingent payments, see Regulations sections 1.1275-4(c) and 1.483-4.